 Malfeasance: When an officer commits an unlawful or wrongful act while in office.
 Example: a corporate director intentionally misappropriating funds.

 Government and corporate officers occupy positions of trust.
 Their actions—or failures to act—directly affect the rights of individuals, shareholders, and the public.
-The common law recognises three broad categories of wrongful conduct in office: misfeasance, malfeasance, and nonfeasance.
+The common law recognizes three broad categories of wrongful conduct in office: misfeasance, malfeasance, and nonfeasance.
 Each, when viewed through the legal and equitable lens of trespass, represents an unlawful intrusion upon rights, whether by improper execution of authority, deliberate wrongdoing, or neglect of duty.

 Misfeasance: Improper Performance as Trespass